maxlingenfelter/maxlingenfelter/README.md

 ### More

-Im always looking for more ways to challange myself and learn new skills.
-As expected i sometime get really intrested on one random thing like making a custom driver to run doom run on a 3x3 grid of 128x64 pixel OLED screens or making an external backup script for minecraft servers, etc.
+I'm always looking for more ways to challenge myself and learn new skills.
+As expected I sometimes get really interested in one random thing like making a custom driver run doom run on a 3x3 grid of 128x64 pixel OLED screens or making an external backup script for Minecraft servers, etc.

 ## ## Goals

-In 2022 i want to learn more and expand my skills i hope to learn some of these things:
+In 2022 I want to learn more and expand my skills I hope to learn some of these things:

 - Storybook
 - Go